sonatype-nexus-community/cheque/README.md

 Like wearing a toque in the winter, ensuring your software is secure should be second nature, eh.

-`Cheque` helps you by finding all libraries used by your project, from A to Zed, and retrieving known vulnerabilities from [OSS Index](https://ossindex.sonatype.org/).
+`Cheque` helps you by finding all libraries used by your C/C++ projects, from A to Zed, and retrieving known vulnerabilities from [OSS Index](https://ossindex.sonatype.org/).
 This process saves you a significant amount of labour and time, which is much better spent playing hockey, slamming back a two-four, drinking a double-double,